 The antenna element separation is an important parameter that must be selected with care.
 Obviously, the value is static for a specific base station design, whereas the compatibility analysis may need to cover an entire frequency band.
-Typically, the antenna is designed to support given element separations for the highest frequency to avoid grating lobes for lower frequencies, but other design principles can be used for base stations supporting multiple bands or very wide operating bands.
+Typically, an array antenna is designed to support given element separations for the highest frequency to avoid grating lobes for lower frequencies, but other design principles can be used for base stations supporting multiple bands or very wide operating bands.
+When an array antenna is modelled it is essential to separate the design frequency and corresponding wavelength, with the frequency considered (e.g. if bottom, mid and top channel is evaluated within a band).

 Some parameters, such as the element beamwidths are related to the peak element gain via the element loss.
 This means that these parameters must be selected carefully.